purang2/BERT/README.md

 Bidirectional Encoder Representations from Transformers

+## How to use 😲

-type '.' for watching on Visual Studio Code !!
+type '.' on keyboard, for watching on Visual Studio Code !!